DGCA-Aligned AME Training

 The holder of this License can work as an AME on a Helicopter fitted with a Piston Engine.

-Category B1 license holder has broader responsibilities than a Category A license holder.
-B1 license holders are authorised to issue certificates for release to service (CRS) and support maintenance activities on aircraft structures, power plants, and mechanical/electrical systems.
-They can also perform basic avionics system tests without troubleshooting, to prove their serviceability.
-This is specific to the aircraft type endorsed on their License.
-Category B1 shall include the appropriate sub-category of category A.
+A Category B1 license holder has broader responsibilities than a Category A license holder.
+B1 license holders are authorized to issue Certificates of Release to Service (CRS) and support maintenance activities on aircraft structures, power plants, and mechanical/electrical systems.

 Category B1 License has the following sub-category